DanielTakeshi/debridement-code/config/README.md

 - Use `keras_results` to store the networks from the `mapping.py` with the automatic setting on.

+- UPDATE September 6, 2017 (yeah this close to the deadline!!): I'm using version 01 now since something seems to have gotten messed up.
+Ugh.

 ## Manual, Human Calibration Data